Davidelanz/quantum-robot/docs/notebooks/notebooks.rst

-Several notebooks are availabe, to get started with the package and its capabilities:
+Several notebooks are available to get started with the package and its capabilities:

 .. toctree::